edibotopic/edibotopic-website/content/notes/systemism.md

 chemistry.
 For this reason, scientific fields like rheology are oriented towards developing specific methodologies appropriate to a relatively `macro` level.

-In summary, we often have questions of the form "what $x_1$ is the cause of $x_0$?":

-$$x_1? \to x_0$$

-The $x_0$ could be a scientific observation, a software bug, or a meal preparation.
-The study or engineering of the relevant system often requires moving between stages of analysis and synthesis.
-From such a process we develop deep explanations.

 $$
 \displaystyle